 - 3% of 1 ounce=heaping 1/8 tsp.=18 drops

 Where to Find High Quality Essential Oils:

-Mountain Rose Herbs is where I prefer to get all my DIY beauty ingredients and am very satisfied with their essential oils.
+Mountain Rose Herbs is where I prefer to get most of my DIY beauty ingredients and am very satisfied with their essential oils.
 They are organic and fair trade certified, which most essential oil companies can not claim.
 They also have a certified in-house aromatherapist to analyze their essential oils to ensure consistent quality.
-They have a huge selection and their prices are much lower then YL!
-Explore their essential oils HERE.

 I hope this is a helpful post!

 Happy formulating!
 Jenni